Skip to main content

 NULLEconomics

-The classes Art and Economics have no matching students, so the name is NULL.
+The classes Art and Economics have no matching students, so their name values are NULL.

 Want to learn more?